lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 Rules can be defined as warnings or errors.
 The difference is the exit code.
 Warnings will exit with `0` but errors will exit with `1`.
-This can be really useful in combination with Git pre-commit or your build tools, as you can use this to stop doing 'dirty' commits.
+This can be really useful in combination with Git pre-commit or your build tools, as you can use this to stop doing 'dirty' commits for example.

 So let's define some rules and their severity: